Chirality: A Look at Emotional Asymmetry of the Face

 We are often confronted with a facial expression that makes us feel uncomfortable or we sense there is something wrong.
-Most of us don’t go further than saying, “That just doesn’t seem right,” or “Something is odd about that face,” without really knowing what it was that made us sense something was off.
+Most of us don’t go further than saying, “That just doesn’t seem right,” or, “Something is odd about that face,” without really knowing what it was that made us sense something was off.
 Sometimes these facial expressions flash before us so quickly that we can’t really explain what we saw, but our subconscious tells us something is wrong.

 We have long understood that the human face is very much asymmetrical when resting.
 We know this because when we take one half of the face, replicate it as a mirror image, and match it up side-by-side, we look odd as this link shows us.
 One side of the face makes our nose and neck look thinner while the other makes our neck look wider.
-Our faces are naturally asymmetrical; but this is not what this article is about.
-This article is about how the face at times can betray our true sentiments because each side of the face, the right or the left, is reflecting a different emotion.
+Our faces are naturally asymmetrical; but this is not what this post is about.
+This post is about how the face at times can betray our true sentiments because each side of the face, the right or the left, is reflecting a different emotion.
 Let me explain.

 When we smile, a genuine happy smile, there will be symmetry of emotion on the face even though our faces are not in and of themselves symmetrical.
-So even though both sides are slightly different, true emotions will be seen equally across both sides of the face — in essence emotional symmetry.
+So even though both sides are slightly different, true emotions will be seen equally across both sides of the face—in essence, emotional symmetry.
 In other words when we are either truly angry or truly happy, both side of the face reflect that emotion.

-However, often times, when we are experiencing multiple emotions at the same time or when there is an attempt to hide an emotion, we are betrayed by the emotional asymmetry of the face—what I call facial chirality (pronounced ki ra li ti).
+However, oftentimes, when we are experiencing multiple emotions at the same time or when there is an attempt to hide an emotion, we are betrayed by the emotional asymmetry of the face—what I call facial chirality (pronounced ki ra li ti).
 Chirality is a term that comes to us from the Greek language and is used to describe two objects that may appear identical but when folded over onto themselves they are not symmetrical.

-Animosity, anger, fear, as well as other emotions, appear freely on both side of the face as we truly experience them.
-However, when there is suppression of these emotions, when there is an attempt to beguile others as to how we really feel, or there are hidden issues or feelings, often times, we see that emotion displayed only on one side of the face and not the other.
+Animosity, anger, fear, as well as other emotions, appear freely on both sides of the face as we truly experience them.
+However, when there is suppression of these emotions, when there is an attempt to beguile others as to how we really feel, or there are hidden issues or feelings, oftentimes, we see that emotion displayed only on one side of the face and not the other.
 The fact that we are seeing a chiral emotional display should serve as a warning that something is wrong.

 A chiral display is often perceived subconsciously and lets us know something is odd.
 When we see facial chirality as a result of multiple emotions, this lack of symmetry should make us more alert as to what is the cause for this behavior.
 Is there a substantive issue that is in conflict or is being suppressed?

 Chiral displays are not indicative of deception, and must not be taken that way, even though they do reveal multiple emotions.
 The question is why?
-I have seen these displays many times, for instance, when an abusive husband is led away in handcuffs and the spouse shows both relief and fear at the same time — each side of the face representing a different emotion.
+I have seen these displays many times, for instance, when an abusive husband is led away in handcuffs and the spouse shows both relief and fear at the same time—each side of the face representing a different emotion.
 I have also seen it where someone is verbally apologizing for something they did and one half of the face looks contrite while the other side looks like they are getting away with something.

 Look closely at the photo.
 I have shown this photograph in 17 different countries from Taiwan to Romania.
 Most people sense something but they are not quite sure what it is.
 Some people think nothing is out of place, but many people say something fishy is going on.
 It is not until we cover up one half of the face and examine the exposed half closely that we realize each side of the face is sending a different message or displaying a different emotion.

 When we cover up the left side of his face the right side displays what some people claim is contempt, a sneer, arrogance, or haughtiness.
-It may also be “narcissistic glee,” — something I have seen many times from the pathologically narcissistic and psychopaths (Dangerous Personalities, Rodale).
+It may also be “narcissistic glee,”—something I have seen many times from the pathologically narcissistic and psychopaths (Dangerous Personalities, Rodale).

 When we cover the right side of his face, exposing the left side, we see something much different.
 Some describe it as a cold stare, a predatory look, or a look of hatred; I see reptilian indifference, the kind I have seen before from social predators that says, “You are nothing to me.”
 Others see suppressed anger.